 As for the future of ethical fashion, Kahindo believes times are changing.
 In the wake of global factory fires in countries like Bangladesh, companies are beginning to bring production back stateside as they are faced with human rights violations and growing costs overseas.
 With that shift in consciousness she hopes that there will also be more of a demand for African-owned brands that put money back into the local economies.
 The continent is not short of entrepreneurs (and boasts the highest rate of female entrepreneurship in the world), and it is certainly not short of tailors and creative people!
 Since almost 99% of African textiles are imported from overseas, she dreams of one day helping to revitalize the industry by producing quality clothing for export.
 And with her ties to different countries throughout the continent, she hopes to collaborate with other co-operatives in the future.

-But for now, Kahindo is focusing on her Kickstarter for Mamafrica, which ends in just four days, on February 16!
+But for now, Kahindo is focusing on her Kickstarter for Mamafrica, which ends in 30 days, on April 20!
 If the amount is not met, then the project will receive no donations.
 Even a dollar helps, and you can get a Mamafrica clutch if you contribute a little more!
 If you can not donate, then please spread the word.
 Come on girlfriends, let’s do this!!

 My Related Posts: